Have you ever been the victim of mom-shaming?

 6. Don’t Ask if You Don’t Want to Hear It

 There, I said it.
-The reason is because so many moms ask for advice from individuals who are going to shame them.
+The reason is that so many moms ask for advice from individuals who are going to shame them.

 You are going to need advice on parenting – we all do!
 Just make sure you are asking for help from people who are going to support you and not put you down.